The following problems are clear signs that the electricity within a data center is uncontrolled:

-3DFS Technology provides electrical network stability, reduces energy costs and makes data centers safer, more efficient and stable.
+3DFS Technology addresses the root of network instability, reduces energy costs and makes data centers safer, efficient and resilient.

 The increased control and efficiency experienced with Software-Defined Electricity reduces data center energy expenses.